natethebosch/treasurer-reporting-tool/Readme.md

 System Properties:
 ------------------
-* A receipt containts the following properties:
+* A receipt My Account the following properties:
 	* Submitter
 	* Date of purchase
 	* Item description